slackalaxy/wps-office-dicts/README.md

 ## Installation
 Depending on your distribution, the system-wide installation location may differ.
-For [Slackware](http://www.slackware.com/) Linux, follow these instructions:
+Generally, follow these instructions:
-* get the folder you need, e.g. en_GB for British English.
+* get the folder you need, e.g. `en_GB` for British English.
 It contains files `dict.conf`, `main.aff`, `main.dic`
 * copy the folder to either place:
    * you user only:  `~/.local/share/Kingsoft/office6/dicts/`
    * system-wide: `/opt/kingsoft/wps-office/office6/dicts/spellcheck/`

-Note that for Slackware, this is [available on SBo](https://slackbuilds.org/repository/15.0/office/wps-office-dicts/).

 ## Version 24.2.4.2
 Currently, this is adapted from [libreoffice-24.2.4.2](https://github.com/LibreOffice/dictionaries/releases/tag/libreoffice-24.2.4.2)